 Other high price ticket football shirts include Geoff Hurst’s, for £90,000 from England’s world cup victory in 1966 when Hurst scored his famous hat-trick against Germany, and Bobby Moore’s, for £40,000, worn in the 1970 World Cup when England beat Romania 1-0 in the opening game.

-National Basketball Association legend and statistician, the late Harvey Pollack set the record for wearing different t-shirts consecutively for 3,420 days.
-Every day Pollack wore a different t-shirt and recorded their details on an Excel spreadsheet: their colour, style and date worn.
-Each unworn t-shirt was kept in one room of his home, and the worn ones in another.
+National Basketball Association legend and statistician, the late Harvey Pollack set the record for wearing different T-shirts consecutively for 3,420 days.
+Every day Pollack wore a different T-shirt and recorded their details in an Excel spreadsheet: their colour, style and date worn.
+Each unworn T-shirt was kept in one room of his home, and the worn ones in another.

 We’re not quite sure why anyone would want to do this as it was surely very messy and uncomfortable, but in March 2011 George Booth stuffed 185 hot dogs down his t-shirt.
 This record was achieved in 30 seconds and performed on the Late Night with Jimmy Fallon show in New York.

 Do you know of any weird world record involving t-shirts that we didn’t cover?
 Or maybe you’re trying to set your very own t-shirt record.
 Please, let us know in the comments below or drop us a message on any of our social media profiles.
 In the meantime, keep reading the Printsome Blog for more awesome content.